raohmaru/romtools/roms_filter/README.md

     `ruby roms_filter.rb -t [targetdir] [-o [output.file] -a -s [attr1[,attrN]]`

 Arguments:
-- `-t`  Target dir with the zipped ROMs
+- `-t`  Target dir with the zipped ROMs.
-- `-o`  Output file were write the filtered ROMs
+- `-o`  Output file where write the filtered ROMs list
 - `-a`  Analyze mode.
-Prints output in the terminal
+Prints output in the terminal.
-- `-s`  Skip ROMs that matches the comma-separated list of attributes
+- `-s`  Skip ROMs that matches the comma-separated list of attributes.
-- `-h`  Display this help
+- `-h`  Display this help.